10 milestones in richard linklater's career, from 'slacker' to 'school of rock'

 7. Before Midnight, 2013

 In Dream Is Destiny, Linklater jokes that Before Sunrise was the lowest grossing film ever to get a sequel, which it did in 1995's Before Sunset.
 There, the two young lovers meet accidentally again, this time in Paris to talk out life's disillusions and disappointments.
-Before Midnight, which takes up with Jesse and Celine a further nine years on, where marriage, kids and long term relationships get talked out.
+In Before Midnight — which takes up with Jesse and Celine a further nine years on — marriage, kids, and long-term relationships are the topics of conversation.
 It's the most satisfying of the Before series, and proof that age has only deepened Linklater's artistry.

 8. Boyhood, 2014

-From 2002 to 2013, in between all his other commitments, Linklater and a team would return to shoot scenes for Boyhood, the story of one boy's life from 12th grade to graduation.
+From 2002 to 2013, in between all his other commitments, Linklater and a team would return to shoot scenes for Boyhood, the story of one boy's life from first grade to graduation.
 Year after year, the actors aged just as their characters did.
 Time passes and before you know it, little Mason is all grown up and off to college.
-Linklater called it 'an epic undertaking but a very simple movie'.
-It is simple, and devastating good.
-His crowning achievement.
+Linklater called it 'an epic undertaking but a very simple movie.'
+It is simple, and devastatingly good — his crowning achievement.

 9. Everybody Wants Some!!!, 2016